8 Facts About Air You Need to Know

 2. VOCs (Volatile Organic Compounds) like new carpeting, furniture, cleaning supplies, and printers, can have a negative impact on the air quality in your home.

 The odors (good, bad, and even worse) that come along with these common household items can attach themselves to super-small dust particles that float through your air—and stay there!
 That’s why the concentration of many VOCs is much greater indoors than outdoors.
 Yikes!
-Considering many of us work from home and probably don’t have proper ventilation systems, it’s important to know the adverse effects these chemicals have on our health, and how we can help stop them (hint: it’s with an air purifier).
+Considering many of us work from home and probably don’t have proper ventilation systems, it’s important to know the adverse health effects these chemicals have, and how we can help stop them (hint: it’s with an air purifier).

 WFH TIP!
 In many offices, printers are kept in open spaces with more ventilation to keep the VOCs at bay.
 Keep that in mind when setting up your at-home office.

 3. The burning truth?
 You should blow out your scented candles…for good!

 It’s true, cue the ahh-choos!
 Scented candles can harm your air and trigger asthma symptoms.
 While a single unscented candle’s output of VOCs isn’t necessarily a concern, those who regularly use one (or many!) often could be harming their home’s indoor air quality.